-The last stats I read a number of years ago showed the Canadian golf population to be roughly 25 per cent left handed.
-Based on this, the logical guess is to start right handed and more often than not you will be correct.
+The last stats I read several years ago showed the Canadian golf population to be roughly 25 percent left-handed.
+Based on this, the logical guess is to start right-handed and more often than not you will be correct.

 What should be considered?

 The strongest consideration should be given to comfort; allow them to mess around and explore.
 I suggested young children start with a two-sided putter and you can then let them bounce back and forth until they make up their mind.
 They will eventually find comfort on one side of the ball or the other and you can follow their lead.

 You need to look for the side of the ball they are standing on most, not the position of their hands.
 It is common to see them swing right-handed with a left-handed grip, or vice versa.
 The grip is an adult concept which they do not comprehend so it is not an indication of right or left-handed preference, so pay attention only to the side of the ball they stand on.